Web-n-Composite/crypto-hacks-list/README.md

-<p>Hackers will never stop attacking cryptocurrency exchanges as long as they remain profitable.&nbsp;While a good cryptocurrency exchange will have several security measures in place.&nbsp;Do your due diligence when signing up for an exchange to make sure you don’t become a victim.</p>
+Hackers will never stop attacking cryptocurrency exchanges as long as they remain profitable.
+While a good cryptocurrency exchange will have several security measures in place.
+Do your due diligence when signing up for an exchange to make sure you don’t become a victim.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/114734003/206697212-75ef9b77-7502-423d-8669-8e6411ac934c.png" width="500" height="350">